LiveNathan/blog/_posts/2025-11-20-6-comb-filtering-myths-holding-back-your-car-audio-upgrade-and-how-to-fix-them.md

 noticeable—but not better.
 One big null at 2 kHz is obvious.
 Five of them densely packed around 200 Hz might be less obvious, but the underlying acoustic problem remains.

-Once when I was a kid I discovered that I enjoyed the sound of two radios playing at once.
+Once when I was a kid, I discovered that I enjoyed the sound of two radios playing at once.
 The latency from one being farther away created a kind of fun spaciousness.
 I experimented by turning on as many radios as I could, some hanging from the ceiling.
 Later, after moving to NYC, I experienced a 5.1 surround system that added spaciousness by sending stereo content through a reverb effect to the rear speakers.
 In both cases, what I was enjoying wasn't better fidelity—it was the pleasing effect of diffuse, decorrelated sound.